ember-learn/guides-source/guides/release/upgrading/editions.md

 #### Lifecycle and Properties

-Glimmer components have exactly 2 lifecycle hooks:
+These components have exactly 2 lifecycle hooks:

 - `constructor`
 - `willDestroy`

 These can be used to setup the class and tear it down, respectively.
-Other lifecycle hooks, like `didInsertElement` and `didUpdate` don't have equivalents in Glimmer components.
+Other lifecycle hooks, like `didInsertElement` and `didUpdate` don't have equivalents.
 Instead, you should use _modifiers_ to fill their use cases.
 These are discussed in more detail later on.

-Glimmer components also have 3 properties:
+Components also have 3 properties:

 - `args` - the arguments that the component receives when invoked.
 These are passed to and assigned in the constructor, so they're available then for any